HuidaeCho/canopy/TECHNICAL_MANUAL.md

 1. All NAIP tiles in the input physiographic regions are first selected using an  SQL statement to select the input physiographic IDs.
 2. If the mosaicked file with the analysis year set by the `canopy_config` file exists the function ends.
 If no mosaiked layer with the analysis year exists then the process continues.
-3. Input tiles to be mosiacked are products from `canopy.clip_final_tiles` with the prefix 'cfr'.
+3. Input tiles to be mosiacked are products from `canopy.clip_final_tiles` with the prefix `cfr`.
-4. Mosiacking occurs using `arcpy.MosaicToNewRaster` to create the output raster as a new 2 bit TIF file.
+4. Mosiacking occurs using `arcpy.MosaicToNewRaster` to create the output raster as a new 2 bit GeoTIFF file.
 5. The new mosaiked data set is clipped to the outline of the physiographic region with the corresponding physiographic ID.

 #### `canopy.convert_afe_to_canopy_tif(phyreg_ids)`

-This function is a wrapper function that converts AFE outputs to the final canopy TIFF file by invoking `convert_afe_to_final_tiles()`, `clip_final_tiles()`, and `mosaic_clipped_final_tiles()` in the correct order.
+This function is a wrapper function that converts AFE outputs to the final canopy GeoTIFF file by invoking `convert_afe_to_final_tiles()`, `clip_final_tiles()`, and `mosaic_clipped_final_tiles()` in the correct order.

 Parameters: